Malanjkhand: Malanjkhand Copper Project

 Malanjkhand Copper Project was inaugurated by Prime Minister Smt.
 Indira Gandhi in 1982 and Hindustan Copper Limited started to exploit the copper ore through open pit mining.
 Geological Survey of India took systematic geological exploration at this deposit during 1969.
 Mining lease of the ore was granted to Hindustan Copper Limited in 1973.
 With advancement of time this project was enhanced with viable operational developments.
-It is the largest open cast mining in Asia.
+It was the largest open cast mining in Asia.
+In 2025, HCL announced that Malanjkhand had completed the transition from open-pit to fully underground mining.

 This area is the result of many cycles of erosion on the gneiss base during the Amgaon Orogeny.

-At present besides the open-pit mine and concentrator plant the project has also been provided with auxiliary facilities such as Tailings Disposal and Water Reclamation System, repair shops, Maintenance Garage, Water Treatment Plant, Warehouses, Fuelling Stations, 132 kV power sub-station, Waste Treatment Facilities and township with modern amenities.
+The concentrator plant the project has also been provided with auxiliary facilities such as Tailings Disposal and Water Reclamation System, repair shops, Maintenance Garage, Water Treatment Plant, Warehouses, Fuelling Stations, 132 kV power sub-station, Waste Treatment Facilities and township with modern amenities.